 Brottier Hall provides upper-class and graduate apartments and is the only student housing building not located in the main residential neighborhood.
 Trinity Hall provides housing for the Spiritan fathers and not students.

 Most of the smaller buildings located north of Forbes Avenue are utilized for secondary administrative uses.
-The former Life's Work of Western PA building, recently purchase by the University, is currently vacant.

 ENERGY